Behavior

 +450%

 Every year after winter and spring breaks, the school experienced a sharp spike in office discipline referrals.
 In the first two weeks following each break, ODRs typically increased by 60-80% compared to the monthly average, with the most significant impact on grades 3-5.
+This pattern disrupted instruction, overwhelmed staff, and eroded the positive school climate built during the preceding weeks.
+The problem was predictable but had not been addressed with a proactive, systematic approach.

 Dr. Sarah Chen, the MTSS Coordinator, led the initiative with support from the PBIS coach, school counselor, and a 4th grade team lead.